-There are two reasons why risk management is undertaken and a strategy is put in place to ensure that risk management is embedded within the decisionmaking framework.
+There are two reasons why risk management is undertaken and a strategy is put in place to ensure that risk management is embedded within the decision-making framework.

-Firstly, risk management is about identifying those issues that will prevent organisations from being successful in achieving their corporate and servicebased objectives, as well as successfully completing projects.
-If these issues are effectively managed then the organisation is more likely to achieve its objectives.
+Firstly, risk management is about identifying those situations that will prevent organisations from being successful in achieving their corporate and service-based objectives, as well as successfully completing projects.
+If these situations are effectively managed then the organisation is more likely to achieve its objectives.
 Risk management is good management and should be incorporated in all decision-making.
 However, risk management is not only about managing risk but also about identifying opportunities.
-By understanding the risks and rewards that those opportunities may create, the organisation is in a position to make informed decisions commensurate with its risk appetite.
+By understanding the risks and rewards that those opportunities may create, the organisation will be in a position to make informed decisions commensurate with its risk appetite.
 Should the organisation decide to accept a level of risk, where this cannot be fully mitigated, the organisation should be prepared for unfavourable outcomes.